-- 16.1 All staff members at the school will undergo training to ensure they are up-to-date with the relationship, sex and health education programme and associated issues. - 16.2 Members of staff responsible for teaching the subjects will undergo further updates, led by the_relationships, sex and health education subject leader, to ensure they are fully equipped to teach the subjects effectively. - 16.3 Training of staff will also be scheduled around any updated guidance on the programme and any new developments, such as the sharing of indecent images including nudes and semi nudes, including through sexting, which may need to be addressed in relation to the programme. - 16.4 Guidance can be sought at any time from the DGAT School Improvement Lead.
+- I5.1 All staff members at the school will undergo training to ensure they are up-to-date with the relationship, sex and health education programme and associated issues. - 15.2 Members of staff responsible for teaching the subjects will undergo further updates, led by the_relationships, sex and health education subject leader, to ensure they are fully equipped to teach the subjects effectively. - 15.3 Training of staff will also be scheduled around any updated guidance on the programme and any new developments, such as the sharing of indecent images including nudes and semi nudes, including through sexting, which may need to be addressed in relation to the programme.

-17. Confidentiality
+16. Confidentiality

-17.1 Confidentiality within the classroom is an important component of relationships, sex and health education, and teachers are expected to respect the confidentiality of their pupils as far as is possible.

-- 17.2 Teachers will, however, alert the headteacher about any suspicions of inappropriate behaviour or potential abuse as per the school's Child Protection and Safeguarding Policy. - 17.3 Pupils will be fully informed of the school's responsibilities in terms of confidentiality and will be aware of what action may be taken if they choose to report a concern or make a disclosure. - 17.4 Any reports made during lessons, or as a result of the content taught through the curriculum, will be reported to the DSL and handled in accordance with the Child Protection and Safeguarding Policy.
+- 16.1 Confidentiality within the classroom is an important component of relationships, sex and health education, and teachers are expected to respect the confidentiality of their pupils as far as is possible. - 16.2 Teachers will, however, alert the headteacher about any suspicions of inappropriate behaviour or potential abuse as per the school's Child Protection and Safeguarding Policy. - 16.3 Pupils will be fully informed of the school's responsibilities in terms of confidentiality and will be aware of what action may be taken if they choose to report a concern or make a disclosure. - 16.4 Any reports made during lessons, or as a result of the content taught through the curriculum, will be reported to the DSL and handled in accordance with the Child Protection and Safeguarding Policy.

-18. Monitoring quality
+17. Monitoring quality

+17.1 The relationships, sex and health education subject leader is responsible for monitoring the quality of teaching and learning for the subjects.

+- 17.2 The relationships, sex and health education subject leader will conduct subject assessments on an annual basis, which will include a mixture of the following:

+- Learning walks

+- Work scrutiny

+- Lesson planning scrutiny

+- Pupil Voice

+- Discussion with teachers

-- 18.1 The relationships, sex and health education subject leader is responsible for monitoring the quality of teaching and learning for the subjects. - 18.2 The relationships, sex and health education subject leader will conduct subject assessments on an annual basis, which will include a mixture of the following: - Learning walks - Work scrutiny - Lesson planning scrutiny - 18.3 The relationships, sex and health education subject leader will create annual subject reports for the headteacher and governing board to report on the quality of the subjects. - 18.4 The relationships, sex and health education subject leader will work regularly and consistently with the headteacher and RSE link governor, e.g. through termly review meetings, to evaluate the effectiveness of the subjects and implement any changes.
+- 17.3 The relationships, sex and health education subject leader will create annual subject reports for the headteacher and governing board to report on the quality of the subjects.

-19. Monitoring and review
+18. Monitoring and review

-- 19.1 This policy will be reviewed on an annual basis by the relationships, sex and health education_subject leader and headteacher.
-The next scheduled review date for this policy is July 2022. - 19.2 This policy will also be reviewed in light of any changes to statutory guidance, feedback from parents, staff or pupils, and issues in the school or local area that may need addressing. - 19.3 The governing body is responsible for approving this policy. - 19.4 Any changes made to this policy will be communicated to all staff, parents and, where necessary, pupils.
+- 18.1 This policy will be reviewed on an annual basis by the Deputy CEO. - 18.2 This policy will also be reviewed in light of any changes to statutory guidance, feedback from parents, staff or pupils, and issues in the school or local area that may need addressing. - 18.4 Any changes made to this policy will be communicated to all staff, parents and, where necessary, pupils.